himankpathak/stockmarket-prediction/README.md

 ## Setup

-Download the [dataset](https://www.kaggle.com/camnugent/sandp500#all_stocks_5yr.csv) and create a empty folder named "dataset" and place the file in it.
+Download the [dataset](https://www.kaggle.com/camnugent/sandp500#all_stocks_5yr.csv) and create a empty folder named "dataset" in the root directory and place the file in it.

 ## Running the app

+- Make sure you have setup the python environment with all the required modules and you have downloaded the dataset.
-- Start the flask server `$ python app.py`
+- Start the flask server with `$ python app.py` in the root folder of the project.
-- Navigate to `localhost:5000`
+- Navigate to `http://localhost:5000` to browse the app.

+### On a side note